 Moralism vs. Utopianism–of Red Lights, Helmets, Bike Lanes and…

-has flushed an effort to bring the Idaho rolling stop law to that state.
+The Oregon Legislature has flushed an effort to bring the Idaho rolling stop law to that state.
 It's a bit of a surprise, given both the simple and proven efficacy of allowing cyclists to make rolling stops, as well as Oregon's big reputation as a bastion of cycling sanity.
 I've been an "outlaw bicyclist" for 30 years in San Francisco, running stop signs and red lights routinely.
 The design of traffic laws and the engineering of our roads are focused on automobile throughput, parking-and-shopping, and not much else.

 Those of us who have embarked on a generation-long effort to reinhabit the urban environment, partly by daily cycling, have had to refashion the streets through our own patterns and habits.
 Rather than acquiescing to "the law" or to self-defeating rules, we've made safe but creative use of the rights of way.
 When I come to a stop sign, it's always a yield, unless there is cross traffic there ahead of me, or if there's a cop waiting to nab me.
 (I've only been ticketed a couple of times in 30 years, mostly because I never cause anyone danger or inconvenience by my behavior.)
 If I come to a red light, depending on how far I can see the cross traffic, I'll either stop or pause, and proceed if the coast is clear.